ryan-mangeno/stdx/README.md

 ## Overview

-C-- is an experimental C++ library designed to extend the language's capabilities.
+C-- is a C++ library extension that enhances the standard library with improved STL components and powerful compile-time utilities.
+It is designed to extend the capabilities of the language, making C++ more expressive, efficient, and modular for modern development.

 ## Features So Far